Skip to content

 • The initial electron density for lmf is given as the superposition of the spherically symmetric atomic densities given by lmfa.

-• When READP=T (ctrlgenM1.py set READP=T ), we use the logarithmic derivative of the radial wave function at MT boundaries fixed.
+• When [ham].readp = true (set by ctrlgenToml.py by default; legacy READP=T was the same), we keep the logarithmic derivative of the radial wave function at MT boundaries fixed.

 2. After lmfa, we run LDA calculation as: